 If you experience any of these while at the beach, you should move away from the beach to at least 100 feet above sea level (one mile inland or in a pinch at least to the fourth floor of an apartment building).
 If it is a local earthquake, the tsunami waves could arrive within minutes.

 If it is a far away earthquake, there will be more warning time.
 The NOAA Pacific Tsunami Warning Center tracks all earthquakes and monitors their DART buoys for possible tsunamis.
 Should there be a tsunami headed our way, they issue alerts via local media (radio, local TV stations etc).
-You can find warnings on facebook and twitter (try hashtag #hitsunami).
+For Maui specific news, follow MauiNow and Maui247 on Facebook or Instagram.

 The most obvious warning will come from the tsunami sirens located wherever there is danger of flooding (if you are in a remote location, there may not be a siren).
-When there is a tsunami warning, these will start wailing (steady three minute tone), fortunately not non-stop but at regular intervals (note: there is amonthly emergency systems test the first day of every month at 11:45 – don’t panic!)
+When there is a tsunami warning, these will start wailing (steady three minute tone), fortunately not non-stop but at regular intervals (note: there are monthly emergency tests the first day of every month at 11:45 – don’t panic!)
 If the sirens start wailing, listen to the local news and follow their directions.
 Warnings will always tell you when the first tidal wave is expected to arrive.
 Please listen to these warnings and obey them.

 How do you know if you are in an evacuation area?
-Here are two evacuation maps for Kihei/Wailea, you can also look on the County of Maui website in the phone book (we have them in all our condos).
-If you are staying in our Kihei Surfside and Sugar Beach condos, you are in the evacuation area.
-If you are staying at our Maui Kamaole or Palms at Wailea condo, you are NOT in the evacuation zone (you do not need to evacuate).
+Here is NOAA’s tsunami evacuation map, if you allow it to know your location it reduces the need to search and guess.
+Kamaole Sands and Sugar Beach condos, you are in the evacuation area.
+Maui Kamaole or Palms at Wailea condo, you are NOT in the evacuation zone (you do not need to evacuate).